NG-ZORRO/ng-zorro-antd/README.md

 ## ✨ Features

-- An enterprise-class UI design system for web applications.
+- An enterprise-class UI design system for Angular applications.
-- A set of high-quality Angular components out of the box.
+- 60+ high-quality Angular components out of the box.
 - Written in TypeScript with predictable static types.
 - The whole package of development and design resources and tools.
 - Support OnPush mode, high performance.